 - Slip and fall accidents due to ice or snow on the store’s sidewalk

 - Falling object accidents in which an object falls from a shelf and hits a customer

-- Pulley accidents in which an employee knocks over or runs over a customer
+- Pulley accidents where an employee knocks over or runs over a customer

 - Accidents in unauthorized areas of the store

-An employer may still be liable if a customer suffers from injuries after entering an unauthorized area of the store.
-These types of cases tend to be fact-intensive, but courts still have found that employers have been liable in cases where a customer may have unwittingly walked into an “employee’s area only” part of the store.
+An employer may still be liable if a customer suffers from injuries after entering an unauthorized store area.
+These cases tend to be fact-intensive, but courts have found that employers have been legally at fault in cases where a customer may have unwittingly walked into an “Employee’s Only Area” part of the store.
 For example, a customer may have needed to walk into an unauthorized area to use a restroom or other type of necessary facility.
-If he or she suffers injury in this type of trip, then the owner of the store may be liable.
+If he or she suffers injury in this type of trip, then the owner of the store may be monetarily liable.